luraselenehalo/Auroraz-SDK-Plugin/README.md

 pip install auroraz-sdk==0.2.0
 ```

 You'll also need the **AURORAZ desktop app** to run plugins — the SDK handles authoring; the desktop app is the runtime that loads, sandboxes, and routes IPC.
-Get it from [github.com/luraselenehalo/AURORAZ](https://github.com/luraselenehalo/AURORAZ).
+Get it from Auroraz.

 ---